Nilkh/command-line/README.md

 ├── reviews
 └── tmp
 ```

-Now that we have our `web-dev` directory setup, use the `mv` command to move some files into it.
+Now that we have our `web-dev` directory set up, let's use the `mv` command to move some files into it.

-Find where the `command-line` and `local-setup` directories are stored (may be in the Desktop directory).
+Find where the `command-line` and `local-setup` directories are stored (they may be in the Desktop directory).
 Then move those directories into the `trainings` directory.

 ## Files
-Let's use the `tmp` directory to play around. `tmp` directories are conventionally used to store files that can be safely deleted.
+Let's use the `tmp` directory to experiment. `tmp` directories are conventionally used to store files that can be safely deleted.
 You should never put anything in them that you want to keep.

 ## Create/Edit a File
 ### Group Activity
-Move into the tmp directory inside `web-dev`.
+Move into the `tmp` directory inside `web-dev`.
 Create a new file using the `touch` command.
-Let's make a blank text file: `touch name.txt`.
+Let's create a blank text file named `name.txt`: `touch name.txt`.

-Next open that file in vscode: `code name.txt`.
+Next, open that file in VSCode: `code name.txt`.
 Write your name inside this file and save it.
 On a Mac, the shortcut to save a file is `⌘ + s`, or `ctrl + s` on Linux.
-You can also search for the save command (indeed, any command) using the command palette.
+You can also search for the save command (or any command) using the command palette.
 Try it by bringing up the palette with `⌘ + ⇧ + p` (ctrl + shift + p on Linux).
 Then search for "Save".

-Lets quickly take a peek inside the file we just created in our terminal.
+Let's quickly take a peek inside the file we just created in our terminal.
 Type `cat name.txt`.

-Now type `open name.txt` (xdg-open name.txt on Linux).
+Now type `open name.txt` (`xdg-open name.txt` on Linux).

 See what happened?
-The file `name.txt` opens in whatever default application your computer uses for that type of file.
+The file `name.txt` opens in the default application your computer uses for that file type.

-Let's say that we didn't mean to call the file `name.txt`, how would we go about editing the file name to correct it?
+Let's say that we didn't mean to name the file `name.txt`.
+How would we go about editing the file name to correct it?

 ## Copying a Hidden File
 ### Group Activity
-Hidden files in your file system are denoted by a leading `.`.
+Hidden files in your file system are denoted by a leading dot (`.`).
 You can see these files using the command `ls -a`.
-Create a hidden file `.env`.
-Copy this file using the command `cp <original_name> <new_name>` to a new file named `.newEnv`.
+Create a hidden file named `.env`.
+Copy this file to a new file named `.newEnv` using the command `cp <original_name> <new_name>`.
 Check your work by typing `ls -a`.

 ## Deleting a File
 How do we get rid of this file?
 We'll use the `rm` command.
-But first: a warning.
+But first, a warning.
 This is a very dangerous command.
-Do not ever press enter after typing `rm` without being #certain# you're targeting the right file.# There's no way to recover files deleted with `rm`#.
-The same advice goes double with flags like `-r` or other flags.
+Do not press enter after typing `rm` without being absolutely certain you're targeting the right file.
+There's no way to recover files deleted with `rm`.
+The same advice applies double to flags like `-r` or other flags.
 Flags are options that occur after dashes when issuing commands.

+To delete a file or directory, use the following command:

 `rm -r <file_or_directory> # Will delete all files inside a folder as well as folder`